yjbanov/tasteful/README.md

 }
 ```

+### Simple stateful widget

-This widget contains all the UI, but the "Increment" button does nothing useful,
+The stateless variant of widget contains all the UI, but the "Increment" button
-and the counter is hard-coded to always say "0".
-To make the counter actually
+does nothing useful, and the counter is hard-coded to always say "0".
+To make
-count clicks we are going to add state to it.
-The data that stores the state is
+the counter actually count clicks we are going to add stateful data to it.
+The
-an `int` that counts how many times the button was pressed.
-The initial value
+data is an `int` that counts how many times the button was pressed.
+The initial
-needs to be set to zero.
+value needs to be set to zero.
 The `onPressed` callback of the button needs to
 increment the value and notify the framework that the widget needs to be
 updated.